Healthy Rainbow Salad Recipe

 This post may contain affiliate links.

-I’ve been eating some version of this rainbow salad for years.
-The combinations change depending on what’s in season, but the miso tahini dressing is the constant, it’s what makes this something you actually crave rather than just eat because it’s healthy.
+I’ve been eating some version of this healthy rainbow salad for years.
+The combinations change depending on what’s in season, but the miso tahini dressing is the constant, it’s what makes this something you crave rather than just eat because it’s good for you.

 The idea is to build a salad across the colour spectrum using whatever vegetables you have.
 Different coloured vegetables provide different vitamins, minerals, and phytonutrients, so more variety improves both nutrition and flavour.
 Then add protein, fats and other ingredients for a more filling meal and extra flavour.

-This guide walks you through exactly how to build an everyday rainbow salad, including the best vegetables by colour group, how to add protein, and how to meal prep it for the week.
+This guide walks you through exactly how to build a rainbow salad, including the best raw and cooked vegetables for salads, how to add protein, and how to meal prep it for the week.

 Wow!
 This Rainbow Salad is amazing!!!
 Every bite is a little surprise.
 I made it with all the ingredients in your recipe and the only change I made is I love my broccoli roasted so that is what I did.
 The tahini dressing is perfect with it.
 I look forward to trying your other dressings also but I don’t know, I like this one sooooo much!!!
 Thank you!